Orchestras and conductors

 Rumon Gamba

-British conductor Rumon Gamba is Chief Conductor of the Oulu Symphony Orchestra, a post he has held since January 2022.
-Previous positions included Principal Conductor and Music Director of NorrlandsOperan (2008-2015); Chief Conductor of the Aalborg Symfoniorkester (2011-2015), and Chief Conductor and Music Director of Iceland Symphony Orchestra (2002-2010).
-He regularly leads the BBC orchestras and has appeared at the BBC Proms on a number of occasions.
+British conductor Rumon Gamba is Chief Conductor of the Oulu Symphony Orchestra.
+Previous positions have included Principal Conductor and Music Director of NorrlandsOperan (2008–2015), Chief Conductor of the Aalborg Symphony Orchestra (2011–2015), and Chief Conductor and Music Director of the Iceland Symphony Orchestra (2002–2010).
+He regularly leads the BBC orchestras and has appeared at the BBC Proms on a few occasions.